 Quantitative with added qualitative

 Quantitative data uses open-ended questions to explain the numbers.
-But in many cases it doesn’t explain anything because respondents fail to fill in the boxes or just write two or three words.
+However, in many cases it doesn’t explain anything because respondents fail to fill in the boxes or just write two or three words.
 Data is also costly to code and cumbersome to analyse.

 1. What is Epistemology? https://en.wikipedia.org/wiki/Epistemology